 There are many last minute deals when travelling around Europe so it helps to stay flexible.
 If you want to get the $7 Ryanair flights and the $5 bus tickets, you need to be able to travel at odd and unexpected times.
 Don’t overplan your trip – keep things as open as possible to take advantage of these deals.
 It’s also important to keep checking – ticket prices change daily.

 This is mixed advice because off-season will give you cheaper buses, trains, hostels (basically cheaper everything) but it is also going to be FREAKING COLD.
 I only lasted until November until I had to skip to Asia because my nose was going to fall off.

 I also was in Europe during the summer peak season, and other than some hostels being booked out I didn’t experience any problems.
 My transport was probably more expensive but as I hitch hiked and Couchsurfed I managed to keep most of my costs down.

 One other thing to keep in mind is that a lot of Europeans are on holiday during summer, so it can mean a lot of things are closed, especially in Spain and France.

-If you don’t mind the winter, travelling during off season (October to April) will definitely save you money but if you prefer the summer you can still do it on a budget without too many problems.
+If you don’t mind the winter, travelling during off season (October to April) will definitely save you money, but Europe is still great during the summer and you can still do it on a budget without too many problems.